Dental caries is the most common chronic disease in children. 1 in 2 preschool children has

 early childhood caries (ECC).

 While ECC is prevalent, it is a preventable disease.
-Early dental visits allow preventive advice to be given to caregivers before the occurence of dental caries.
-If present at a young age, early interventions can be made to prevent dental caries from spreading and causing further damage.
+Early dental visits allow preventive advice to be given to caregivers before any tooth decay occurs.
+If tooth decay is present at a young age, early interventions can be made to prevent it from spreading and causing further damage.

 For enquiries on IOHP, please contact us at